Frequently Asked Questions

 Should I be in pain when doing exercises?
 Should I continue and push through the pain?
 How do I know how much pain is acceptable?

-It is ideal to perform exercises without experiencing pain, whether they involve strengthening, which should feel like muscles are contracting and working without any associated pain, or stretching, which should provide a satisfying stretch sensation without causing discomfort.
+It is ideal to perform exercises without experiencing pain, whether they involve strengthening, which should feel like muscles are contracting and working without any associated pain, or stretching, which should provide a satisfying stretch sensation without causing an ache.
 Pain can be rated on a scale of 0 to 10, with 0 indicating no pain and 10 representing the worst possible pain.
 There is some evidence, that it is acceptable, and even beneficial, to feel a 2 or 3 on this scale.
 However, it is not advisable to continue with an exercise if the pain exceeds 2-3 out of 10, as this may indicate that the body is signalling you to stop.
-In such cases, modifications to the exercise can be made, such as reducing the number of repetitions, decreasing the weight, or altering the position.
-If the pain persists despite these modifications, it is best to skip that exercise.
+In such cases, modifications to the exercise can be made, such as reducing the number of repetitions, decreasing the weight, or altering the exercise position.
+If the pain persists despite these modifications, it is best to simply skip that exercise and ask the physiotherapist to review it with you on your follow-up appointment.

 An example of the significance of this can be seen in the instance of tendonitis (tendon inflammation).
 If an individual has Achilles Tendonitis, they may experience some pain when commencing a run, but the pain might subside for a while before coming back again during the run, or it feels good during that day but gets painful the following day.
 This behaviour is characteristic of an inflamed tendon, and persisting with running while experiencing pain could worsen the irritation of the tendon.